 3. AI-attributed pipeline

 The longer-term metric.
-As AI-driven discovery grows, you'll increasingly be able to trace leads back to AI-generated referrals.
-Start tracking now so you have this data when it matters.
+As AI-driven discovery grows, leads can increasingly be traced back to AI-generated referrals.
+Tracking should start now so the data exists when it matters.

 The ROI conversation